rabbitboots/string_reader/README.md

 ## Behavior

 StringReader provides a *reader* object which can march through a string in linear order.
 This object combines search methods with an internal position index.
-Generally, when a search is successful, the position advances past the successful match region, and when unsuccessful, it stays put (or throws an error.)
+Generally, when a search is successful, the position advances past the match region, and when unsuccessful, it stays put (or throws an error.)

 ### Terms